 Step 3 - Partnership Conference

-Your family will meet with the head of school, the principal and the business office.
+Your family will meet with the head of school, the head of lower, middle or upper school, and the business office.

 Step 4 - Admissions Committee Review